ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 `git config --list`: show git config (global, and if inside repo, local)

+`git diff --ignore-space-at-eol PATH`: changes in PATH. `--ignore-space-at-eol` takes care of not messing with LF/CRLF when working on both linux and windows

 `git push origin --delete branch-name`: delete branch branch-name at remote origin

 `git rebase -i HEAD~5`: interactive rebase of last 5 commit in current branch